Elections

 Interested candidates must pick up a Nomination Petition packet beginning on Tuesday, January 2, from the Frisco Town Clerk’s Office, during business hours (8:00am-5:00pm).
 Nomination packets will be available for pick up, and are due, by 5:00pm on Monday, January 22.
 A successful nomination petition will be verified by the Town Clerk with at least 25 signatures from registered electors in Frisco, per Frisco’s Home Rule Charter Article IV, Section 5.
 Candidates submitting petitions with an insufficient number of signatures will be issued a letter of insufficiency with instructions on how to amend and gain access to the ballot as a listed candidate by name.
 Petitions should be submitted as soon as possible for timely verification, to the Town Clerk in person at Town Hall, during business hours.
 Signers of petitions may only sign up to 3 Councilmember candidate petitions, and 1 petition for Mayor.

-What was on the ballot in April 2024?
+What was on the ballot in 2024?

-• Prior to the 2024 Frisco Municipal Election being cancelled due to a lack of contested races, the following seats were on the ballot: Three Councilmembers (At Large), One Mayor, No ballot issues/measures.
+- Prior to the 2024 Frisco Municipal Election being cancelled due to a lack of contested races, the following seats were on the ballot: Three Councilmembers (At Large), One Mayor, no ballot issues/measures.

 Political Signage

-• Political Signs are regulated by Town Code, Chapter 180-6.19.12(G) Political Signs: Such signs, posters, or banners shall not be erected or placed prior to 45 days before an election, and shall be removed within five days following the election.
+- Political Signs are regulated by Town Code, Chapter 180-6.19.12(G) Political Signs: Such signs, posters, or banners shall not be erected or placed prior to 45 days before an election, and shall be removed within five days following the election.
 No such signs, posters, or banners shall be placed upon or shall extend into any public property or right-of-way.
 Political or ideological signs not to exceed six square feet in area per sign when located on private property and not otherwise in a public right-of-way, or on public property or structures.

-• Political signs do not require a permit.
+- Political signs do not require a permit.
 Sign regulations fall under the Community Development Department, and they may be contacted for further details.

 Campaign Finance Filings